itdxer/neupy/site/docs/layers/debug.rst

     >>> input_layer.graph
     [(Input(10), [])]

-Since layer doesn't have any relations its graph is empty.
-We can define new layers and create a new network.
+Since layer is not connected to any other layer the graph is empty.
+We can define network with more layers and check it's graph.

 .. code-block:: python